ko1nksm/getoptions/README.md

   - Shell script code
 - FUNCTION
   - Function name only
+- VALIDATOR
+  - Function name or Function name with arguments
 - OPTIONS
   - `key:value` arguments - If `:value` is omitted, it is the same as `key:key`.